RusticiSoftware/launch/lms_lrs.md

 <a name="launch" />
 ### Launch

-Tin Can APs do not need to be launched from an LMS, however it is still an option.
+TinCan APs(?) do not need to be launched from an LMS, however it is still an option.
 When an LMS launches a Tin Can AP, it will provide the necessary information for that AP to track back to the LRS (endpoint, learner information, credentials, and optionally registration, activity ID, platform,language, and grouping).
 The format of the launch